 - Veterans: Please contact the Education Abroad office if you have eligibility under the Wisconsin GI Bill

-Visas are not required for U.S. citizens to enter France or Italy.
-Non-U.S. citizens are responsible for determining visa requirements for your country of citizenship.
+Visas are not required for U.S. citizens to enter Italy and Switzerland.
+Non-U.S. citizens are responsible for determining visa requirements for their country of citizenship.

 Office: 219 Engineering Hall